 I thought to speak but held myself for a moment, glancing at Orion who stood strangely motionless.
 Perhaps he couldn’t hear thoughts shaped as sounds.

 “I know you,” I said to Her.
 Grey eyes grabbed me and held me fast.
 My brain turned to cool Jell-O, my thoughts swimming inside my skull, coursing through my mind like slick eels.
-“I’ve always loved you,” I said.
+“I’ve always loved you,” I said to Athena.

 She let one leg fall, casually, to the ground and I averted my gaze.
 “No, not like that.
 I never loved you like that.”

 She drew her knees up to her chest.
 “Your heart would freeze, anyway.”

 I stared into her shining face.
 Maybe it would be worth it, I thought.

 “I doubt that,” the Hunter said, softly inside my head.
 “But that’s what I’m here to discover.”
 He lowered his fist to his thigh, and his weapon morphed into a magnificent phallus, Betelgeuse pulsing angrily at its tip.
 He charged Her.

 “Run!”
 I screamed, and dove for his ankles, hunching myself into a ball, tripping him.

 When he hit the sand, the whole earth shook.
 Slowly he rose, while I scrambled to place myself between him and my goddess.
 “Run, please!”
 I pleaded, but She sat quietly, her grey eyes wrapped, I felt, around my thoughts.